 Same goes for grants.
 There are all kinds of grants out there for creative projects.
 Apply for them.
 Yes, it can be time consuming, but you just might get the funding you need to get your project off the ground.
 Another option is crowdfunding through Kickstarter, GoFundMe, or other crowdfunding platforms.

 If all the above fails, then do it the way our parents and grandparents did it.
 Put a little money aside from each paycheck until you save up enough to pay for the services you need.
 Sure, it’ll take some time, and in the interim it won’t hurt to go out and start promoting your project.
 Who knows?
 You may get lucky and find yourself a sponsor.

 The bottom line

-Here’s the bottom line.
-Unless you’re a 501(C) 3 nonprofit, and the people providing their services can provide them as a tax deductible donation, then you frankly have no business asking a professional to provide you a service free of charge just because you want it.
+Unless you’re a 501(C) 3 nonprofit, and the people providing their services can use them as a tax deductible donation, then you frankly have no business asking a professional to provide you a service free of charge just because you want it.
 Not only is this demeaning to the service provider, it’s also insulting.
 If you can’t afford to pay your people then you can’t afford to do the project.
-Nuf said.
+Period.